 The teaching day

-There are four 45 minute lessons in the morning, followed by a 30 minute 'Digest' after lunch which may be a follow-up of the morning lessons or, for those who wish. an advanced 'Masterclass'.
+There are four 45 minute lessons in the morning, then a 40-minute 'Digest' after lunch which may be a follow-up of the morning lessons and, optionally, an advanced 'Masterclass'.

-This concept was new for 2017 and will be continued in 2018.
-It is aimed at those who aspire to Proficiency.
-This a 30-45-minute small group session in what was previously called 'Homework' and is now called 'Digest' embracing English literature, vocabulary and pronunciation at an advanced pre-university level taught by Ian Mucklejohn, Joe Wallis and others on the teaching staff.
+This a voluntary 40-minute small group session during 'Digest', on three occasions each week, including English literature, vocabulary and pronunciation at an advanced pre-university level taught by Ian Mucklejohn, Joe Wallis and others on the teaching staff.
 This is a bookable, FREE option in addition to the regular teaching programme.
 We decide on students' suitability for Masterclass.
+Attendance is voluntary.

 The Trinity GESE Examination in Spoken English as an option at cost price.
 GESE is 'Graded Examination in Spoken English'.
-Just check the 'Trinity' box on the Application Form and we choose the Level.
+Check the 'Trinity' box on the Application Form and we choose the Level.

 - This is an international certificate that is calibrated to the Common European Framework of Reference for Languages (CEFR) and which is accepted by employers, trainers and universities around the world.